Building Knowledge Management Frameworks and Models

 The latter two questions are usually tackled in more strategic oriented models that take a broader perspective.
 What/how is usually dealt with in process oriented models that focus on an understanding of the tools available to the manager.
 These kinds of models are generally more common particularly since the role of knowledge management can be defined far more narrowly than I have chosen to do on this site.

-In the following section I will examine a few solid KM models dealing with all the aspects I have discussed above.
+In the following section I will a few solid KM models dealing with all the aspects I have discussed above.
 However, before I conclude, I will present a very useful framework outlined by Botha et al (2008) titled the "knowledge management broad categories".

 |You don't know||Knowledge Discovery||Explore, Research, Create|